End of Carthage

 It is in this framework that one must place the

-Tabularium, a large building erected in 79, where the tabulae, the tables of
+Tabularium, a large building erected in 79, where the tabulae, the written laws of

-the Roman laws were kept.
+the Romans were kept.
 To place such a building in a commanding location above the Forum,

 meant that Rome was ruled by the law.
 The Romans were very keen on legal matters and

-although Cicero wrote Summum ius, summa iniuria, to mean that the best law may lead to great injustice,
+although Cicero stated that Summum ius, summa iniuria, to mean that the best law may lead to great injustice,

-it is fair to say that many key concepts and terms of today's juridical
+it is fair to say that many key concepts and terms of today's judicial

 system derive from those defined by the Romans.

-Scipio the African was mainly portrayed while setting free a girl or a young man or woman:
+Scipio the African was mainly portrayed while setting free a girl or a young man:

 The generosity of Scipio by Sebastiano Ricci.